clojurists-together/clojuriststogether.org/resources/markdown/news/q4-2019-funding-announcement.md

 date: 2019-01-05T14:00:00+13:00
 type: "post"

-Clojurists Together is happy to announce that for Q4 of 2019 (December-February) we are funding four projects:
+Clojurists Together is happy to announce that for Q4 of 2019 (November-January) we are funding four projects:

 - [Expound](https://github.com/bhb/expound) with Ben Brinckerhoff
 - [Deep Diamond (Neanderthal)](https://github.com/uncomplicate/deep-diamond) with Dragan Djuric